Analysis of the Xiaomi 12T Pro in depth and opinion - How smart Technology changing lives

 Unfortunately, Xiaomi’s HyperCharge technology is proprietary and does not follow the USB PD (Power Delivery) standard, instead using its own communication protocol between the phone and the charger, which is done via a USB Type-A charging cable. to Type-C also included in the box.
 Please note that you will only achieve maximum speed if you use this cable, which includes additional pins.

-In my tests, with the included charger, the entire charging process took just 19 minutes.
+In my tests, with the included charger, the entire charging process took only 19 minutes .
 In just 7 minutes, you get more than 50 percent battery charge.
 It is worth noting that the charging speed at 120 watts is only achieved if the phone is with the screen off.

-Unfortunately, Xiaomi has not provided the 12T Pro with wireless charging, so you will not be able to use this type of charging, but only by cable.
+Unfortunately, Xiaomi has not equipped the 12T Pro with wireless charging , so you will not be able to use this type of charging, but only by cable.

 Software